ChrisLayden/Lightspeed-ETC/README.md

 # Lightspeed-ETC
 An exposure time calculator for the Lightspeed instrument planned for installation on the Magellan Clay Telescope.

-Requires synphot, matplotlib, astropy, numpy, and scipy.
+Requires matplotlib and synphot (synphot also installs astropy, numpy, and scipy).

 CPL 04/23/2025